Maurice River Township, New Jersey: Education

-Millville Senior High School for grades 10–12 with 1,107 students.
+The district sends 180 students in ninth through twelfth grades for public school to attend high school in Millville, as part of a sending/receiving relationship with the Millville Public Schools, together with students from Commercial Township and Lawrence Township.
+Starting in the 2022-23 school year, students who had previously been split between Memorial High School for grades 9-10 and Millville Senior High School for grades 10-12 were consolidated into a newly expanded and renovated $145 million Millville High School building.
+As of the 2022–23 school year, the high school had an enrollment of 1,640 students and 70.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 23.4:1.

-Students are also eligible to attend Cumberland County Technology Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.

 Transportation

 Roads and highways

 Maurice River Township is located about a one-hour drive from both Philadelphia, Pennsylvania and Atlantic City.

 As of May 2010, the township had a total of 111.55 mi of roadways, of which 43.80 mi were maintained by the municipality, 47.88 mi by Cumberland County and 19.87 mi by the New Jersey Department of Transportation.

 Major roads that pass through include Route 47, Route 49 and Route 55 (a limited access road) and Route 347.
 Also, County Routes 548, 550 and 552 all pass through.

 Public transportation

 NJ Transit offers service on the 313 route between Cape May and Philadelphia.